benkim2284/Diabetes-Prediction-Neural-Network-From-Scratch/README.md

 # Diabetes-Prediction-Neural-Network-From-Scratch
-Creating a two-layer neural network for diabetes prediction and everything is built from scratch.
-Utilizing the relU and sigmoid activation function for effective classification.
-Let's have some fun building this!
+I developed a two-layer neural network from scratch to predict diabetes onset.
+Leveraging the Leaky ReLU and sigmoid activation functions enabled effective binary classification.
+Utilizing the binary cross-entropy loss function, I was able to facilitate accurate gradient calculations and enable successful implementation of backpropagation.
+After iteratively updated the weights and biases, I was able to achieve an 80% training accuracy rate and 78% testing accuracy rate.